learningequality/ricecooker/docs/installation.md

     pip install -U git+https://github.com/learningequality/ricecooker@somebranchname

-The `-U` flag forces the update instead of reusing any previously installed/cached versions.
+The `-U` flag forces the update instead of reusing any previously cached version.

 ### Install editable source code
-Another option for installing `ricecooker` is to clone the repo and install using:
+Another option for installing `ricecooker` is to clone the repo and install using

     git clone git://github.com/learningequality/ricecooker
     cd ricecooker